Married Filing Jointly vs. Separately: A Tax Preparer Filing Guide

 What are the benefits for clients filing jointly?

-There are several advantages for your clients if they file jointly:
+There are several advantages for clients who choose married filing joint (MFJ):

 • Access to various tax credits including the Child Tax Credit, Dependent Care Credit, adoption credit, Earned Income Tax Credit, and American Opportunity and Lifetime Learning Education Tax Credits